 - You can still have another ceremony laterVow renewals as a shared experience with your guests may still make a second ceremony unique

 I know it feels scary to think about the future.
-I’ve spent the last few months planning a safety strategy that will ensure the protection of all my clients as well as myself, so we can keep everyone safe and healthy during these unprecedented times.
-So I wanted to tell you a little about what I’m doing in all of my sessions and weddings to protect everyone.
-I’ll be taking these precautions at all events that occur before yours, in order to ensure your protection, and that of your guests, at your event.
-Basically, these steps help me make sure I won’t get sick at a wedding prior to yours, in order to ensure I can be present at yours, and present for those that follow yours.
+I’ve spent the last two years developing a safety strategy that will ensure the protection of all my clients as well as my staff, so we can keep everyone safe and healthy during these unprecedented times.
+So I wanted to tell you a little about what we’re doing for our sessions and weddings in order to protect everyone.
+We’ll be taking these precautions at all events that occur before yours, in order to ensure your protection, and that of your guests, at your event.
+Basically, these steps help us make sure we won’t get sick at a wedding prior to yours, in order to ensure we can be present at yours, as well as for those that follow yours.
+One note is that we’re all fully-vaccinated and boosted, and that gives us a little more flexibility in feeling safe and protected and adaptable to your changing plans.

-- Hand-washing: In addition to carrying sanitizer with me everywhere in order to clean my hands every time they come into contact with another surface, I will be pit-stopping to wash my hands with soap and water as frequently as feasible (without compromising on your coverage).
+- Hand-washing: In addition to carrying sanitizer everywhere, in order to clean our hands every time they come into contact with another surface, we’ll be pit-stopping to wash our hands with soap and water thoroughly whenever feasible.

-- Eating & Drinking: Since eating requires the removal of my mask, I will not be sitting down with your guests to eat or drink.
-Most caterers have offered to box meals or serve them to vendors in a separate location, so we can consume them from a safe distance of others for their safety and our own.
-If this isn’t possible, please let me know so I can prepare my own food.
+- Eating & Drinking: Since eating requires the removal of our masks, we will not be sitting down with your guests to eat or drink.
+Most caterers have offered to box meals or serve them to vendors in a separate location, so we can consume them from a safe distance from others for their safety and our own.
+If this isn’t possible, please let us know so we can prepare our own food.
 Additional time to accommodate the safe distance for food consumption may be necessary.

 - Group Posing: It’s your prerogative and that of your guests to decide what you’re comfortable with, so I’m leaving this up to the individuals in the photograph.
-If they’re comfortable being close to one another, I’m happy to document your groups, but I won’t ask anyone to get close to each other who isn’t comfortable with this.
-Same goes for removing masks—I won’t ask anyone to remove them if they’re uncomfortable doing so.
-We’ll work on your family groupings lists together, so once it’s completed, please discuss this with those listed, so that you know in advance what their level of comfort is, and you can all make informed decisions.
+If they’re comfortable being close to one another, we’re happy to document your groups, but we won’t ask anyone to get close to each other who isn’t comfortable with this.
+Same goes for removing masks—we won’t ask anyone to remove them if they’re uncomfortable doing so.
+We offer it as a choice.
+We’ll work on your family groupings lists together, so once it’s completed, please discuss this with those listed, so that you understand in advance what their level of comfort is, and you can all make informed decisions about your group photos together.
+That way you’re not blindsided and stressed on the big day.

-- Dance Floor Distance: As much as I love shaking my tush, I won’t be getting on any dance floors or other dense environments, it’s just not possible to social-distance in this manner.
-I will provide coverage of any density from a safe distance off the perimeter of the dance floor.
+- Dance Floor Distance: As much as we love shaking our tail feathers, we won’t be getting on any dance floors or other densely crowded environments if we deem them as too crowded or difficult to maintain safe radiuses.
+We’re continuing to provide detailed coverage of dense environments masked, or if very dense, then from a safe distance off the perimeter of the dance floor.

-- Pre-Event Safety: I am practicing these guidelines not just at all of my weddings, but every day.
-This is a way of life.
-Every new item coming into my home is being carefully cleaned.
-I am washing my hands with the same dedication, wearing my mask when out, and keeping my distance from others.
-Protecting myself, in order to make sure I stay healthy so I can provide you with excellent service on your day, is always guiding my interactions with the world.
+- Pre-Event Safety: We’re practicing these guidelines not just at all of our weddings, but every day.
+After over two years, this has become a new way of life.
+We’re washing our hands with the same dedication, wearing our masks when we leave the house, and keeping our distance from others.
+Protecting ourselves in order to make sure we stay healthy (so we can provide you with excellent and safe service on your day along with all of our clients) is always guiding our interactions with the world.

-Practicing the above guidelines at every event that leads up to yours is what will help me make sure I can do my job for you.
-I’ll, of course, be following the same protective guidelines at your wedding, as well, to protect the couples that come after you.
-I hope this short list can help to reassure you that I’m doing everything I can to be healthy, strong, and safe so I can do my job on your special day, while protecting you and your guests.
-I appreciate your understanding as we all figure out how to navigate events safely during these times.
+Practicing the above guidelines at every event that leads up to yours is what will help us make sure we can perform for you to the best of our abilities.
+We’ll be following the same protective guidelines at your wedding, as well, to protect all the couples that come after you.
+I hope this shortlist can help to reassure you that we’re doing everything we can to be healthy, strong, and safe so we can do our jobs effectively on your special day, while protecting you and your guests.
+I appreciate your understanding as we navigate safety for events during these times.
 If you have any questions for me about these, or even ideas about safety that you’d like me to consider, I would love to hear from you.

-Many clients are ultimately deciding that’s the best course for moving forward.
-If that’s the case for you, as soon as we agree on an available date and you finalize the change with your venue (please reach out to us before finalizing so we can ensure availability), I’ll draft a new contract for you.
-Obviously, we’ve learned a lot in the face of the pandemic, so I have added ample new language to address the full scope of how we handle postponements and changes to your date.
-Once the new contract is signed, the previous one is null and void, and our obligations on your previous date will be lifted.
-You’ll complete your second existing payment as a retainer to hold the new date, and then we’ll be all set.
+Many clients are ultimately deciding that postponing is the best course for moving forward.
+If that’s the case for you, as soon as we agree on an available date and you finalize the change with your venue (please reach out to us with several date options before finalizing so we can ensure availability), I’ll draft a contract amendment for you.
+Being flexible and adaptable in the face of this is important to us, as we understand how frustrating and confusing this all has been for our clients, and we want to keep things simple and driven by empathy.
+Obviously, we’ve learned a lot in the face of the pandemic, so all my contracts address the full scope of how we handle postponements and changes to your date.
+Once the amendment is signed, our obligations on your previous date will be lifted and reassigned to your new date.
+We do not charge rescheduling fees, you’ll just need to complete your second payment (of the original three) as a retainer to hold the new date, and then we’ll be all set.

-Take it from me: you never know what the future holds, and preserving important dates is ALWAYS worth the effort.
+Take it from me: you never know what the future holds, and preserving important experiences is ALWAYS worth the effort.
+Many of our clients have had family losses the past couple of years.
+Even small low-key events are important.
 I can help you make it a wonderful, memorable, and inspired experience that feels absolutely worthy of documentation.
-Even if it’s just the three of us and your officiant, there’s no need to dismiss it as no big deal.
+Even if it’s just the three of us and your officiant (I’ll happily be your witness!), there’s no need to dismiss it as no big deal.
 Whether we get you hitched at the courthouse in the morning and then go to brunch, or hike to a majestic view at the top of a mountain, you’ll be creating unique memories that deserve their place in your home, and to potentially share with friends and family down the road, should you choose to tell them.
-I very often hear stories from couples at events who express appreciation for the work we’re doing “since we so regret not having our union documented.”
+I very often hear stories from guests at events who express appreciation for the work we’re doing “since we so regret not having our union documented.”
 Big or small, your wedding experience deserves to be preserved.

-This turns out not to be a simple question, thanks to local regulations and requirements about gathering sizes varying wildly and changing from week to week.
-Assuming local regulations are not an issue, I normally allow for 10-12 guests for an elopement and up to 50 for a ‘small wedding’.
+This turns out not to be a simple question, thanks to local regulations and requirements about gathering sizes varying wildly and changing over the course of this pandemic.
+Assuming local regulations are not an issue, I normally allow for up to 12 guests for an elopement and up to 50 for a ‘small wedding’.
 But, let’s face it… times are weird.
-So I’m not capping this too precisely, provided we aren’t breaking any legal rules, are social distancing outside, etc. Keep in mind that if we’re at the courthouse or any other venue, they may have a cap on how many guests are allowed in attendance.
+So I’m not capping this too precisely, provided we aren’t breaking any legal rules, are social distancing, adhering to capacity restrictions, etc. Keep in mind that if we’re at the courthouse or any other venue, they may have a cap on how many guests are allowed in attendance during the pandemic.
+Mostly the restrictions will come from your venue.
+I do NOT recommend filling to the full capacity of a venue (regardless of pandemic issues).
+They always over-estimate how many people can fit and it can end up pretty uncomfortably squeezed.

 We realize that the current landscape of things is filled with unknowns and uncertainties.
-We are currently accepting bookings through mid-2022, in order to accommodate those that simply prefer to wait things out.
-As mentioned above, if you are seeking a Saturday, which is obviously the most common day for weddings, or a Sunday, which isn’t far behind you may need to schedule it fairly far in advance.
-Right now, our 2021 is filling fast, so considering Fridays or other weekdays is a wonderful way to avoid having to wait longer than you’re comfortable with.
+We are currently booking for 2023 onward.
+As mentioned above, if you are seeking a Saturday, which is obviously the most common day for weddings, or a Sunday, which isn’t far behind, you may need to schedule it sooner than later.
+Considering Fridays or other weekdays is a wonderful way to avoid having to wait longer than you’re comfortable with.

 I’m on the up-and-up, so if you intend to proceed with an event that conflicts with local laws or regulations about gatherings, social distancing, or mask requirements, then I’m afraid I can’t accommodate you.
 As long as you’re adhering to local legal requirements as well as the safety precautions described above, I would be happy to help document your union.